When to Bring a Deal Coach Into a Live Opportunity

 The coach shouldn’t take over the customer relationship, manufacture urgency, invent financial claims, or pretend every deal can be saved.

-The seller owns the deal.
+The seller owns the opportunity.

 The customer owns the decision.